 Skip to content

-As an immigrant, I’m in awe of this glorious country and am grateful for the contributions and stewardship of these lands by the peoples that went before me.
-This land that we create our art on holds thousands of years of human history and on behalf of princess productions’ board, our artists, our artistic and production team, we pay respect and acknowledge the First peoples who have been living on these lands for thousands of years.
+As an immigrant, I remain in awe of this country and deeply grateful for the care and stewardship of these lands by the peoples who have lived here long before me.
+The land on which we gather and create holds thousands of years of human presence and knowledge.
+On behalf of princess productions’ board, our artists, and our artistic and production team, we offer our respect to the First Peoples who have lived on and cared for these lands since time immemorial.

-We recognize that our work takes place on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples and is home to many diverse First Nations, Inuit and Métis peoples from across Turtle Island.
-Please join me in respecting and honouring the traditional caretakers of this land.
+We acknowledge that our work takes place on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples, and within a city that is now home to many diverse First Nations, Inuit, and Métis peoples from across Turtle Island.
+We offer our respect to the traditional caretakers of this land and to those who continue to live, work, and create here today.

 – Yvonne Ng